lardbit/nefarious/README.md

 #### Configure Transmission

-The default download path is `/tmp/transmission`, so make sure to edit the `docker-compose.yml` to change that.
+The default download path is `/tmp/transmission`, so make sure to edit the `docker-compose.yml` to change that to something like:

+    /home/bob/Downloads:/downloads

+Where the new download path would be `/home/bob/Downloads`.
+Leave the right side alone, i.e `/downloads` as that maps to an internal container path.

 There is no default transmission user/pass, but feel free to edit the `transmission-settings.json` beforehand following the [official settings](https://github.com/transmission/transmission/wiki/Editing-Configuration-Files) to make any changes you'd like.